faustomorales/pdqhash-python/README.md

 - Set up local development using `make init` (you need to have `pipenv` installed)
 - Run tests using `make test`
 - Run tests in Docker using `make docker_test`

+## Publishing New Versions
+To publish a new version, do the following:

+1. Bump the version number in `pdqhash/_version.py`
+2. Create a new tag (e.g., `v0.2.8`) for the new version.
+3. Push to GitHub.
+4. Run the build workflow.
+5. Download the artifacts and publish to PyPi.
+Note that you will have to delete the Linux wheels because, for some reason, the manylinux Docker image is currently not creating manylinux wheels.